scriptotek/ar-project/_posts/2019-02-11-exp-wikitude.md

 As described in the blog post on [evaluating the different platforms](https://scriptotek.github.io/ar-project/platform-evaluation/), we made the following evaluation of Wikitude after some initial testing:

 **Benefits and drawbaks**
 * Functionality: Well develped, stable, fast and reliable.
-Does not have meshing or mesh cloud, but has image based scence cloud with image, scence and object recognition.
+Does not have mesh cloud, but has image based cloud with image, scene and object recognition.
 * Accessibility: Has a javsacript API for communication SDK for Android (among others).
 * Ease of implementation: Well documented with examples and some video tutorials, blogs and forum.
 * Price: Free educational license, limited to one Android and one iPhone (in our case only Android as we did not have the opportunity to test with iPhone).